Weight Loss in practice

 Shifting The Hidden Metabolic Levers

-Dr Shania Seeber (ND)
+Dr Shania Lee (ND)

 Not all weight challenges present with clear clinical diagnoses.
 Many clients sit in the “subclinical” space, where standard markers fall within range, yet symptoms persist and progress remains limited.